What are biosimilars?

 A biosimilar is a drug that is highly similar to an already approved biologic

-A biosimilar is a biological medicine that is highly similar to another biological medicine already approved (European Medicines Agency definition).1 Because of this required similarity, there are no clinically meaningful differences in terms of efficacy, safety or exposure between a biosimilar and the original biologic.1
+A biosimilar is a biological medicine that is highly similar to another biological medicine already approved (European Medicines Agency definition).1 Because of this required similarity, there are no clinically meaningful differences in terms of efficacy, safety or exposure between a biosimilar and the reference biologic.1

 - Biological medicines are large, complex compounds grown in or derived from natural living cell lines1